Lancetfish: Ecology and life history

 This may be partially due to the unusually slow rate of digestion apparent in lancetfish, where actual digestion seemingly does not begin in earnest until the beginning of the small intestines.

 In addition to a high degree of cannibalism and consumption of gelatinous foods, lancetfishes have also been documented with plastic refuse in their stomachs in the tropical north Pacific.
 While the exact pathway of this ingestion is not yet clear, lancetfish likely have some affinity with the epipelagic, but this could be by way of direct migration or migration of prey which had eaten plastic at the surface and returned to depth.
 One particularly bizarre example of this affinity for surface waters comes from a gut survey of lancetfish in the Indian Ocean where a large amount (24.1%) of floating macroalgae was documented in the stomachs of exclusively adult (>100 cm) individuals.
 This is most likely indicative of the pursuit of evasive prey-types by larger lancetfish into epipelagic refuges.
 The voracious appetite, low degree of prey selectivity, broad depth distribution, slow rate of digestion and ease of sampling via longline bycatch make lancetfishes useful platforms by which to study the greater ecology of deep mid-water fauna.

+In 2023, several lancetfish have washed up on the coastline of beaches of Oregon.
+While the fish tend to live in tropical or subtropical water, they often need to travel to Alaska's Bering Sea to find food.
+Beach-goers that see the fish have been requested to take a photo and tag the NOAA Fisheries West Coast region.